St. Lawrence University Travel Policy

 Employees may not have more than one travel advance outstanding at any time.
 Reimbursements for other business expenditures and additional advances will not be made until the prior advance is substantiated.

-Examples of non-allowable travel expenses which are not to be charged to the university are as follows:
+Examples of non-allowable travel expenses which are not to be charged to the University include:

 * lost or stolen property, tickets, cash

-* alcoholic beverages, unless considered approved entertainment expense
+* alcoholic beverages, in excess of this policy’s limit or unless considered approved entertainment expense

 * damage to personal vehicles, clothing or other items